OssiPesonen/Elixir/README.md

 SQL injections for calls to the methods ``setFirstResult()`` and ``setMaxResults()``.

-All other methods cannot distinguish between user- and developer input and are therefore subject to the possibility of SQL injection.
+**All other methods cannot distinguish between user- and developer input and are therefore subject to the possibility of SQL injection.**

-To safely work with the QueryBuilder you should **NEVER** pass user input to any of the methods of the QueryBuilder and use the placeholder ``?`` or ``:name`` syntax in combination with
+To safely work with the QueryBuilder you should **NEVER** pass user input to any of the methods of the QueryBuilder.
+Instead you should use the placeholder ``?`` or ``:name`` syntax in combination with ``setParameter($placeholder, $value)`` instead.
+This will create a prepared statement for you where you pass the SQL clause (containing placeholders) and parameter values separately to your database engine and let it handle security and optimization for you.

-``$queryBuilder->setParameter($placeholder, $value)`` instead:

 ```php
 $queryBuilder